Cream crackers are flat, square, crispy crackers with distinctive air pockets and a lovely creamy, savory flavor.

 The ingredients include wheat flour, palm oil, sunflower oil, salt, sodium bicarbonate and yeast.

 One significant omission for me was no mention of cream to support their famous name.
-Apparently, the name refers to the method in which the mixture is creamed during the manufacturing process, not an actual ingredient.
+Apparently, the name refers to the method in which the mixture or dough is creamed during the manufacturing process, not an actual ingredient.

 And so, when the kids are tucked in bed tonight, I think I’ll pour a glass of cold milk, butter a few cream crackers, adorn them with slices of Dubliner cheese, then savor my truly Irish snack.